 Grown up, common sense prevails.

 Common sense tells you, when you’ve lost your job and have three kids to feed, that the pretty bowl that sat on the kitchen counter until this morning is pretty unimportant.
-With the money you got for selling it, you can do dinners for a week.
+With the money you got for selling it to the neighbor, you can do dinners for a week.
 Monday, you can fix your cottage-cheese based mac n’ cheese, which will give everybody leftovers on Tuesday and Wednesday.
 Thursday, you can fry up a pound of burger and add brown rice, millet, onions, celery and a can of mushroom soup.
 That’ll do everybody for two more days.
 The rest of the week, brown rice and black beans with hot dogs cut up and mixed in will have to do.
-Sometimes, you’d like to scream at the kid who complains about not having his hot dog in a bun and goes around snarling about steak for days on end.
+Sometimes, you’d like to scream at the kid who complains about not having his hot dog in a bun and goes around snarling about steak.
 But no screaming.
 You may feel used up sometimes, worn out, but the kids shouldn’t know that life can be this make-do.
 Life should be fun for a kid.

 Common sense tells you the third time you try to move a household with three children that the fewer things you have, the fewer things you have to move.
 The thirteenth time you move, moving has become a science, not one wasted action, not one thing moved that isn’t needed.
 By the twenty-third time, well, you can no longer lift a dresser by yourself, but it has been kinda fun evaluating, discarding, packaging and getting it all just right in a new place.